salt-community/consultant-tracker/README.md

  >client - nager ⟶ fetching red days for Sweden and Norway
  > (currently Salt has still 4 developers from Norawy).
  > Red days are being fetch to correctly calculate remaining time for each consultant.
+ > We fetch from 2018 till now + 1 year.
+It is scheduled to run every year 1 January.

 > client - notion ⟶